epapapet/rapidARQ/README.md

 * \<timeout\> : the time for expiring an non acked pkt, example: set to 30ms->30ms or 0.03, 0 sets timeout=RTT, a value v<0 will set the timeout=-(RTT)/v
 * \<simulation_time\> : the simulation time in secs
 * \<seed\> : seed used to produce randomness
+* \<experiment_id\> : an id that determines the filename where simulation's results will be stored.
+For experiments 1-4, use values 1-4, otherwise results will be saved in a txt file determined by user's value.

 \<cbr_rate\> parameter is not available in case *tetrys_ftp.tcl* is executed.